moeinhe83/Exercises-part-1-6/README.md

 Program description ===> The Sixth Exercise

-Example ===> Write A Program That Takes A String From The User And Performs the following tasks
+Example ===> Write A Program That Takes A String From The User And Performs The following tasks

 A => Enlarge and display the first three characters of that string